rweigel/stats/notes.md

 <details><summary>Stirling's Approximation</summary>

-You will often enounter $N!$ in counting problems.
+You will often encounter $N!$ in counting problems.
 It is useful to know Stirling's approximation to estimate $N!$ for large $N$:

 $\ln N!\simeq N\ln N - N$